If you’re applying for many different jobs, updating your resume for each one can be exhausting.

 Here’s how to make a general resume that still grabs the attention of employers:

-1. Use a general resume template
+1. Choose a simple resume design

-More basic-looking resume designs are appropriate for a wide variety of jobs, from highly formal positions to more casual ones.
+More basic-looking resume templates are appropriate for a wide variety of jobs, from highly formal positions to more casual ones.
 Giving your resume a simple, minimalist look makes it easy to apply to any job, even if it’s at a more buttoned-up, traditional office.

-2. Choose the right resume format
+2. Use a general resume format

 The most common resume format is the chronological resume, and it’s the best option for a general resume.